apostrophecms/apostrophe-documentation/howtos/snippets/advanced-browser-side-topics.md

+---
-# Sending Extra Properties to the Server: Subclassing on the Browser Side
+title: "Sending Extra Properties to the Server: Subclassing on the Browser Side"
+---

 *NOTE: you can skip this if you are using schemas.
 You really want to use schemas if they support your field type.*